-- An entity allocates the depreciable amount of an asset over its useful economic life from when an asset is available for use in the manner intended by management - Finite useful life for all intangibles (10yrs if no reliable estimate) - Assume zero residual value (unless there is a contractually committed buyer at end of the useful life or active market in which to sell the asset) - The amortisation method (e.g. straight line, reducing balance) reflects the pattern which the entity expects to consume the asset's future economic benefits (assume straight line if the pattern cannot be determined) - Factors resulting in a review of amortisation period or method: changes to how the asset is used, technological advancement and changes in market prices.
+- An entity allocates the depreciable amount of an asset over its useful economic life from when an asset is available for use in the manner intended by management - Finite useful life for all intangibles - If the useful life cannot be established reliably, it is determined based on management's best estimate but shall not exceed 10 years - Assume zero residual value (unless there is a contractually committed buyer at end of the useful life or active market in which to sell the asset) - The amortisation method (e.g. straight line, reducing balance) reflects the pattern which the entity expects to consume the asset's future economic benefits (assume straight line if the pattern cannot be determined) - Factors resulting in a review of amortisation period or method: changes to how the asset is used, technological advancement and changes in market prices.
 Dealt with as a change in estimate (see Section 10).